akrk1986/re-wx/docs/main-concepts.md

         return wsx([StaticText, {'label': str(self.state['current_time'])}])
 ```

 Just like `props` we can reference state directly in `render` in order to display it.
 However the default string formatting of Python's datetime object isn't very clock-like -- actually, it doesn't show any time info at all!
-Let's add a helper method to make the formatting more inline with what we expect.
+Let's add a helper method to make the formatting more in line with what we expect.

 ```python
 class Clock(Component):